Child Death

 Leeds Teaching Hospitals NHS Trust

-Concerns summary An exhausted mother was discharged too soon, only 4 hours post-delivery after a prolonged labour, leading to the baby's death when she fell asleep during breastfeeding.
+Concerns summary (AI summary) An exhausted mother was discharged too soon, only 4 hours post-delivery after a prolonged labour, leading to the baby's death when she fell asleep during breastfeeding.
 This raises concerns about the timing of postpartum discharges.

 Felix Hartley